Foundry Agent Deploy

 Inspect the selected agent root before generating anything new:

-- If cache is missing or stale, regenerate the dataset/evaluators and update metadata for the active environment only.
+- If cache or the remote suite is missing/stale, generate a new suite and update metadata for the active environment only.

 Use model_deployment_get to list the selected project's actual model deployments, then choose one that supports chat completions for quality evaluators.
 Do not assume gpt-4o exists in the project.
 If no deployment supports chat completions, stop the auto-setup flow and tell the user quality evaluators cannot run until a compatible judge deployment is available.

-The local filename must start with the selected environment's Foundry agent name (agentName in the selected metadata file) before adding stage, environment, or version suffixes.
+The local filename must start with the effective selected Foundry agent name before adding stage, environment, or version suffixes.

-Save evaluator definitions, local datasets, and evaluation outputs under .foundry/, then register or update evaluation suites in the selected metadata file for the selected environment:
+Save generated or fallback evaluator definitions, local datasets, and evaluation outputs under .foundry/ using the cache paths defined in Evaluation Suite Generation, then register or update evaluation suites in the selected metadata file for the selected environment:

 .foundry/